 Dodgers' Enrique Hernandez: Heads to bench

-Hernandez is not in the lineup Wednesday against the Mets, J.P.
-Hoornstra of the Los Angeles Daily News reports.
+Hernandez is not in the lineup for Wednesday's game against Arizona, David Vassegh of AM 570 LA Sports reports.

-Hernandez is hitting just .162/.241/.257 with a pair of homers and a 26.5 percent strikeout rate through 21 games this month, so he'll take a seat for the third time in five games.
-Max Muncy is starting at second base in this one, with Matt Beaty covering first base.
+Hernandez had started five of the last six games, going 6-for-21 with a pair of homers over that stretch.
+Chris Taylor will start at second base in his absence.

 More News